cnourrcier/mern-stack-backend/readme.md

 ## Logging

-The application now includes basic logging functionality using a combination of custom logging methods and external libraries.
+The application includes basic logging functionality using a combination of custom logging methods and external libraries.
 Every event and error that occurs in the application is logged to provide visibility into the system's behavior and aid in debugging, troubleshooting, and monitoring.
 The following information is logged:

 Request Log:
 - API request method